• Skip to main content

 Sear Chicken Cutlets:

-• In a shallow bowl, combine 1/4 cup all-purpose flour, thyme leaves, garlic powder, kosher salt and a few cracks fresh pepper.
+• In a shallow bowl, combine ¼ cup all-purpose flour, thyme leaves, garlic powder, kosher salt and a few cracks fresh pepper.
 Pat chicken cutlets dry with a paper towel and dredge each one in flour mixture until fully coated.

-• Melt 2 tbsp of salted butter in a large frying pan over medium heat.
+• Melt 2 tablespoon of salted butter in a large frying pan over medium heat.
 Add chicken cutlets to pan and cook about 3-5 minutes per side until cooked through and internal temperatures reach 165F.
 Remove chicken from pan and set aside.

 Make Creamy Mushroom Wine Sauce:

-• Add remaining 2 tbsp butter to pan and melt.
+• Add remaining 2 tablespoon butter to pan and melt.
 Add sliced baby bella mushrooms to pan, stir to coat in butter, and saute until mushrooms are tender and beginning to brown, about 4-6 minutes.
 Add minced garlic and minced shallot, and let cook for another 2 minutes.

 • While sauce is simmering, cube or slice chicken breasts and set aside.